Measure equivalence classification of transvection-free right-angled Artin groups: Right-angled Artin groups: background and complements

-In the following proof, we are equipping $\tilde{S}_\Gamma$ with the standard $\mathrm{CAT}(0)$ metric.
+In what follows, we are equipping $\widetilde{S}_\Gamma$ with the standard $\mathrm{CAT}(0)$ metric.
 We will use the following simple observation: if a nontrivial element $g$ belongs to a parabolic subgroup of type $\Gamma'$, then it has an axis (with respect to the action $G_\Gamma\actson \widetilde{S}_\Gamma$) contained in a standard subcomplex of type $\Gamma'$, hence every axis of $g$ is contained in a finite neighborhood of this standard subcomplex (see \cite[Chapter II.6]{bridson2013metric} for basic properties of axes).